gmossy/platformio-support/README.md

 by Glenn Mossy

-# Uno-Tests / Microcontroller Sketch Template
+# Arduino Uno-Tests / Microcontroller Sketch Template

 This repository is a **template project** for developing and uploading sketches to Arduino, ESP32, and RP2040-based boards using: